camplaix/camplaix.github.io/README.md

 ## RME PCIe, USB and Graphics low-latency performance in a high CPU load context

 <sub>*Disclaimer : Computer audio low-latency load testing is a context-sensitive activity, with significant variability in real-time performance - influenced by the version of the operating system and of the device drivers installed.
 These tests comprise a specific set of configurations that originate the findings shared in this post.*</sub>
-<br><br>
-For the past few weeks, I've been running some benchmarks in Ableton Live 12, using two RME interfaces and three graphics cards to evaluate and measure potential differences in performance of PCIe, USB, and the graphics adapter impact, in a low-latency, high CPU load context.
-<br><br>

 ## Test Objective
 Assess low-latency performance at high CPU load in Ableton Live 12 and Windows 11 25H2
 - AMD vs NVIDIA vs Intel UHD integrated graphics